 What is heartworm disease?
 Can it be prevented?
 Over the next few weeks, we will post a series of short articles which we hope will shed some light on what this potentially dangerous parasite is and how you can help keep your pet safe from them.
+Here are the basics of the Heartworm disease that affects most of our pets.

 First and foremost: heartworm disease— contracted from exposure to parasitic worms (called heartworms) — is 100% fatal if left untreated.
 These worms, carried by mosquitoes, live and reproduce in and around the heart and lungs of their host animal.
 Once deposited, the larvae need about 6 months to mature into the adult worm which threatens your pets’ health.
 Left untreated, adult heartworms can reach 12 inches in length and live for up to 7 years in dogs.